khoj-ai/flare/src/content/posts/how-khoj-generates-images.md

 title: "How We Generate Personalized Images"
 author: saba
 description: Khoj offers a unique approach to generating images that are personalized to the user's preferences and context.
-tldr: "Khoj personalizes content creation, particularly images, by using a Retrieval Augmented Generation (RAG) system.
-It enhances the interaction with large language models (LLMs) by incorporating your personal data, internet-sourced information, and cultural context to produce images that are meaningful and relevant to you."
 heroImage: /pacific_coast_highway.png
 pubDate: 2024-03-09
 keywords: ["images", "personalization", "RAG", "AI"]